p-charis/cpapaevangelou/_portfolio/portfolio-1.md

 ---
-title: "Greek Vocabulary for Textual Analysis using IRaMuTeQ"
+Title: "Greek Vocabulary for Textual Analysis using IRaMuTeQ"
-excerpt: "Latest and fullest Greek vocabulary.
+Description: "Latest and fullest Greek vocabulary.
 [Find it on GitHub](https://github.com/p-charis/Greek_Vocabulary)"
-collection: portfolio